 The Humble Canal Hydrologic Restoration project (ME-11) was part of CWPPRA PPL 8 and is sponsored by the Natural Resources Conservation Service (NRCS).
 The project encompasses 4,030 acres (1,228 ha) of intermediate marsh in Cameron Parish, Louisiana (figure 1).
 The project area is bounded by Little Chenier Ridge to the south, the Mermentau River to the east, and oilfield canals to the north and west.
 Project construction was completed in March 2003.
-The area has experienced Hurricanes Rita (2005) and Ike (2008), a severe drought (2011) and most recently a heavy rain year in 2012.
+The area has experienced Hurricanes Rita (2005) and Ike (2008), a severe drought (2011) and most recently several years of above average rainfall.

 Historically the marshes within the ME-11 project area were intermediate and contiguous with the large fresh to intermediate interior marshes of the Mermentau Lakes sub basin (O'Neil 1949).
 During the intervening decades the project area transitioned between fresh and intermediate vegetation as the overall quantity of marsh acreage was drastically reduced by Hurricane Audrey's storm surge of over 12 ft in 1957 (NOAA SLOSH Model), oilfield exploration and production, and multiple saline pulses due to changes in the hydrologic landscape (Chabreck et al. 1968) (Chabreck and Linscombe 1978, 1988, 1997, and 2001, and Sasser and Visser 2008).
 Land loss data indicate that from 1932 to 1990, approximately 826 acres (334 ha) of land were converted to open water in the Humble Canal project area, which represents approximately one fifth of the project area.
 Hydrologic alterations were both local for oil and gas exploration and regional for greater shipping transportation and flood control, which increased flooding and saltwater intrusion into the project area (Good et al. 1995).
 This simultaneously subdivided the landscape into smaller often impounded hydrologic units and created deep water conduits to the saline waters of the Gulf of Mexico.
 This ecological change increased flooding and salinity in fresh and intermediate marshes leading to their transformation to more flooding and saline tolerant marsh vegetation or shallow open water habitat (CRMS spatial viewer land/water, Barras et al. 2008).
-These landscape alterations included the construction of Humble Canal in the 1950's and the repeated dredging of the Mermentau River resulting in excessive water levels in some areas and saltwater intrusion from the south and east.
+These landscape alterations included the construction of Humble Canal in the 1950's and the repeated dredging of the Mermentau River which led to saltwater intrusion from the south and east and construction of the Catfish Point Locks resulting in excessive water levels in some areas.

-To aid in the removal of excess water without permitting saline water into the project area, a water control structure as well as all associated access channels, embankments and timber bulkheads were constructed in an oilfield access canal north of Marseillais Bayou (Figure 1).
+To aid in the removal of excess water without permitting saline water into the project area, a water control structure as well as all associated access channels, embankments and timber bulkheads were constructed in an oilfield access canal north of Marseillais Bayou (figure 1).
 Construction began in September 2002 and ended with implementation in March 2003.
 The principle constructed project features of the Humble Canal Hydrologic Restoration Project include the following: